USS Arizona (BB-39) Wreck Site - 1941

 In 2009, site formation studies were conducted using the finite element analysis (FEA) to create a program that would allow scientists to calculate the future structural strength and integrity of the ship.
 The FEA program uses experimental variables based on known processes and observable data to model the mechanical properties of the ship, dividing the surface into small shapes that reflect the deformations and deflections over time on specific parts of the vessel.

-In 2016, research will focus on interior and exterior photo documentation, mapping, and 3D modeling utilizing digital HD video and photography.
-Efforts are being made to accurately create visual media designed for people that are not able to go visit the memorial or dive underwater and experience the ways research is done from a submerged perspective.
-3D reconstructions will allow visitors to feel, touch, and see history in a unique perspective.
+In 2013, research began on collecting interior and exterior photo documentation, mapping, and 3D modeling utilizing digital HD video and photography.
+The data collected was used to create visual media designed for people that are not able to go visit the memorial or dive underwater and experience the ways research is done from a submerged perspective.
+A virtual reality environment based on 3D reconstructions allows visitors to feel, touch, and see history in a unique perspective.

 Active Naval Contribution